nomemory/andreinc-site/_posts/2024-03-28-programming-projects-ideas.md

 * Learn about `fork()`, `pthreads`, and all the other low-level knowledge you don't usually have to deal with, except in your Operating Systems course.
 * Gain an understanding of how TCP and Networking Programming work.

 If mentioning C has offended you, you can always rewrite the project in Rust.
-That would be new.
+That would be *new*.
-Or w

 ---

 # Write an esoteric programming language